 Copies must be printed on one side of the page only and must be distinct and of uniform quality throughout the document.
 They should be printed on high-quality, 50% - 100% white cotton bond paper and 8.5" x 11" in size.

 Font

-Standard 11 point font size is preferred, but non-standard fonts and size may be used if they are fully legible and acceptable to the thesis / dissertation committee.
+Prepare using 11 point font size Arial, Helvetica, Palatino Linotype, or Georgia typeface.

 The font and size should be consistent throughout the document.
 All the text will be in black color including tables and graphics.